dntan/PSMSTeams/README.md

 =========================================================

-## Adding Users to Private Channels via CSV (have you csv ready beforehand use header cname for channel name and email for emails)
+## Adding Users to Private Channels via CSV

 > Reference: [Adding users to private teams](https://medium.com/@joaquin.guerrero/adding-bulk-users-to-teams-private-channels-8c9c8e563900)

+Note: use a csv with header 'cname' for channel name and 'email' for emails

 ```
 Connect-MicrosoftTeams